paolij/GESMOR_2025_IQ-TREE_and_TempEst/README.md

 1. **Set up your folders in HPG**

 Navigate to the workshop folder in the blue server.
 Go into your personal folder using the cd command.
-Make a new folder called IQ-TREE
+Make a new folder called iqtree.

 ```bash
 cd /blue/general_workshop/<your folder>